The Psychology Behind Bad Buying Decisions

 Breaking from these kinds of purchases requires that you step back and be honest with yourself.
 A lot of us treat these purchases as motivation – I’ll buy these pants a size too small so I’ll be motivated to lose weight.
 Unfortunately, that rarely works out.
 A much, much better strategy is to leave the reward for after you’ve accomplished your goal.
 (In this example, you could buy yourself some new pants after you’ve reach your weight loss goal).

-Additionally, buying things ahead of your goals can actually be demotivating, especially if you’re prone to looking at your purchase and feeling bad about the changes you haven’t made.
+Additionally, buying things ahead of accomplishing your goals can actually be demotivating, especially if you’re prone to looking at your purchase and feeling bad about the changes you haven’t made.
+You may be creating more pressure and not more motivation.

 You buy things you like too much to use